Idle GPU Policy and Guidance

 To maintain efficiency and resource availability for all users, UFIT Research Computing has a policy prohibiting the allocation of GPUs and leaving them idle (see paragraph 2 of the Scheduler/Job policy).

-Automated systems are now in place to terminate jobs whose B200 GPU utilization over an hour has been 0%.
-While we recognize this may require some effort to adjust workflows, the B200 GPUs are simply too valuable and scarce to sit idle for extended periods.
+Automated systems are now in place to terminate jobs where B200 GPU utilization falls below a defined threshold.
+Although this threshold is subject to change, it is currently set to 0% utilization for 1 hour.
+We recognize that adhering to this policy may require users to adjust their workflows; however, high-demand resources such as the B200 GPUs are highly valuable and too scarce to remain inactive for extended periods.

 FAQ